ravindrakyadav/TheTechLabs/Uptime-Kuma/ReadMe.md

 ### Installation of required packages
 -------------------------------------
-sudo apt install npm git sudo nano  -y
+sudo apt install npm git sudo nano curl -y

 ### Update your npm to the latest version